How to achieve MDR Compliance for Class I medical devices

 iii) Prepare technical documentation

-Technical documentation should contain information on the device’s design, intended use, composition, basic UDI-DI, IFU, labelling, testing, materials, and so on, as required by MDR Article II.
+Technical documentation should contain information on the device’s design, intended use, composition, basic UDI-DI, IFU, labelling, testing, materials, and so on, as required by MDR Annex II.

 Even though it is self-certified, the manufacturer is required to make the technical documentation available to the Competent Authority, authorised representative (if applicable), and notified body (when applicable).
 So, it is essential to make sure that the documents are prepared in a clear, orderly, and unambiguous manner.